joeyorofino/bf528test/_guides/requesting_scc_resources.md

 ```

 This would instruct the STAR alignment tool to use the number of cores requested by the process.
 It
-finds the value of $task.cpus from the label.
+finds the value of $task.cpus from the label and the values defined in the nextflow config file.

 ## Managing your batch jobs on the SCC